pat-earl/faculty-page/src/teaching/2020-2021/111-comp-foren/firstday.md

 4. Explain the ethic and social implications of technology.
 5. Describe the major security threats and vulnerabilities to computers and networks, including viruses, worms, and trojans.
 6. Explain basic encryption and decryption techniques.
-7. Explain basic hacker techinques and how to defend against them.
+7. Explain basic hacker techniques and how to defend against them.
 8. Describe how to preserve and critical evidence in computers and networks.
 9. Demonstrate the ability to perform a basic analysis for computer forensics using various tools.